Barnsley

 Barnsley UGG grain elevator, Apr 2014.
 Contributed by Steve Boyko.

-The second is the United Grain Growers (UGG) elevator, which appears to be in worse shape.
+The last remaining elevator is the United Grain Growers (UGG) elevator.
 It was built by the Manitoba government in 1916 and leased to the Grain Growers’ Grain Company / UGG until 1926 when UGG purchased it.
 The Manitoba Pool took it over in March 1960 and labeled it as “Pool B”.

 The elevators were used until approximately 2000.